Residents must opt-in to receive curbside recycling services. To enroll complete the online form at clerecycles.com or call 216.664.3030.

 - Ignore the recycling symbol and numbers on items, only items listed will be accepted

-- Empty all bottles, jugs, and cans
+- Empty all bottles, jugs, and cans before placing them in recycling

 - No need to remove labels